 - Residents of states with a high sales tax rate.

 There are also unusual situations where a taxpayer may save more on their state return than they loose on the federal return by choosing the sales tax deduction.
 TurboTax helps you calculate both tax deductions.

-- What's the difference between "property tax" and "personal property tax"?
+- What's the difference between real estate tax, property tax, and personal property tax?